 Canadian Foreclosure Process Explained

 If you just miss one mortgage payment, you aren’t going to go into foreclosure automatically.
 Even if you haven’t contacted the bank at all, foreclosure won’t likely begin until you’ve missed two or maybe even three payments.
 If you haven’t missed any payments yet or have just missed one, the best bet is to contact your lender and explain your situation.
 Because the lender would rather take your money with a slight delay than go through the foreclosure hassle, the lender is likely to work with you.
-However, if you don’t ever contact the bank, you can expect the foreclosure process to begin with a letter of notice from your bank after that second or third missed mortgage payment.
+However, if you don’t ever contact the bank, you can expect the foreclosure process to begin with a letter of notice from your bank after that second or third missed a mortgage payment.

 What happens when the bank foreclosure on your house in Canada